Water Engineering Challenge

 The current challenges are:

-The sea has 98% of the world’s water so it makes sense to try and find a way of making this water useable.
+The sea has 98% of the world’s water so it makes sense to try and find a way of making this water usable.
 Reversing Samuel Taylor Coleridge’s line “Water, water, everywhere, nor any drop to drink”, there are now more than 12,000 desalination plants that use a method called reverse osmosis, which uses a membrane to separate the salt.

 While effective, this process is expensive, uses a lot of energy and is only really good for countries near the sea.
 It’s not a great option for impoverished countries, where clean water is needed the most.
 Unfortunately, desalination won’t solve the world’s water problem, although it may go some way to help.